 The short answer is yes.
-One of the most pleasing factors of data science degree programs is that they can be found in the online setting.
+One of the best options about the area of data science is that many programs are offered entirely online.
 A large majority of upcoming college students are considering online degree options, due to the convenience and flexibility of this option.
-For data science students, online degree programs can allow for more independence while working through courses.
+For students, online data science programs can allow for more independence while working through courses.
 This is an important skill-set to learn for data analysts that will be working solo in many jobs.

 Why Data Science?

 Data science can touch on many different specialized fields, but can also be very broad in its application.
 If you have an interest in statistics or data analysis, this is definitely a career field to consider.